KatlaTL/Frigo_backend/README.md

 ### Prerequisites
 Before running the app make sure you have following setup and installed:
-- Install MySql.
+- Install and setup MySql.
 For mac [homebrew](https://formulae.brew.sh/formula/mysql) can be used

 ### Deployment
 1. Clone the repository